johnwargo/pi-remind/readme.md

 Revision History
 =================================
+2016-08-23: Added an updated .desktop file (`start-remind.desktop`) back to the project.
+This one actually works. ;-)

 2016-08-21: Removed .desktop file and replaced it with a shell script that actually works.
 Made some major edits to the readme.md file.

 2016-08-16: Changed activity lights to blue for checking and green for success.
 That seemed to be better as it now has red for failure and green for success.
 Made constants out of the colors used so the app's behavior can be changed more easily in one place.